Physical Activity and Lung Cancer

 - Check out exercise programs on your television, online or cell phone apps.

-Intimacy during Treatment
+Intimacy during Lung Cancer Treatment

-During treatment you might not feel like yourself.
+During lung cancer treatment you might not feel like yourself.
 You and your partner may have questions and concerns about sexual activity.
 Here are some common challenges and suggestions for keeping intimacy during this time:

 - Plan time for intimacy when you are rested.